angelobreyes/osticket-prereqs/README.md

 <br />

- - Wait for the changes to apply and click close
+ - Wait for the changes to apply and click Close

 ![image](https://github.com/user-attachments/assets/7ba197a1-5948-4c40-8fb8-89be8f6023c6)